Overland Park Domestic Battery Lawyer

 - Loss of firearms rights

-What's The Difference Between Domestic Violence, Battery, & Assault?
+What's the Difference Between Domestic Violence, Battery, & Assault?

-Domestic violence is a broad term that includes both domestic battery and assault.
+- Domestic violence is a broad term that includes both domestic battery and assault.
 Domestic abuse includes physical, emotional, and mental abuse.
 When an argument or relationship, in general, becomes hostile, battery and assault may occur.

-Domestic battery refers to actual physical abuse.
+- Domestic battery refers to actual physical abuse.
 The effects of physical abuse are often visible in the form of cuts and bruises.
 Any act that could be expected to cause injury is also considered battery.
 Domestic battery includes punching, slapping, pushing, choking, and any other physical abuse.

-Domestic assault occurs when one member of the family causes a fear of possible and imminent battery in another family member.
+- Domestic assault occurs when one member of the family causes a fear of possible and imminent battery in another family member.
 Assault is more emotional and mental as opposed to physical.
-Threats, name-calling and other emotional attacks are considered assault.
+Threats, name-calling, and other emotional attacks are considered assault.

-Defenses to Battery Charges
+Defenses to Battery Charges with a Domestic Violence Attorney in Overland Park

 If you are accused of domestic battery, battery, or assault, you may have defenses available to you in your fight against the charges.
 The most common legal defense is self-defense.
 Self-defense is available to those when the use of force was necessary to defend a person from another's imminent use of unlawful force.
 There are many considerations that must be made when pursuing a self-defense theory.
 The first among them is proving the use of force was necessary.
 In Kansas, to "stand your ground," the force used must be reasonable and in response to another's imminent use of force.